jackwander/GoReact/README.md

 ## Setup

+1. Secure the following first
+* Database Credentials
-1. Secure Database Credentials and Create Database for this Application
+* Create Database for this Application
+* AWS S3 Bucket Access Information

 2. Install the dependencies: